 The City is participating in a regional program in partnership with Heading Home Jeffco, social and mental health workers, and Jefferson County, Lakewood, Wheat Ridge and Golden.
 This program will utilize a team of Service Navigators who will connect individuals experiencing homelessness with services ranging from the Community Table to County Social, Mental Health and Employment Services.
 This initiative will begin Jan.
 1, 2020.

 A regional approach through partnerships with elected officials and other agencies and organizations have resulted in:

 - Severe Weather Shelters have been established in Jefferson County through partnerships between local churches, non-profits, and community volunteers.

-- Attainable Housing is currently being explored at a regional and local level.
+- Housing programs are being explored at a regional and local level.

-- The partnership between the Arvada Housing Authority and provides housing assistance to 25 homeless or at-risk of homelessness individuals and families in addition to case management services.
+- The partnership between the Arvada Housing Authority and BeyondHome provides housing assistance to homeless or at-risk of homelessness individuals and families in addition to case management services.